Matrix Homeserver Setup

 You can set up your federated Rocket.Chat workspace using any of the following methods:

-We recommend using since this comes with some pre-configurations.
+We recommend using automatic installation since this comes with some pre-configurations.

 8GB of RAM